Diocese of Saginaw: 2010 to present

-Early in 2020, as a result of the COVID-19 outbreak, Bishop Gruss suspended mass throughout the diocese.
+Early in 2020, as a result of the COVID-19 pandemic, Gruss suspended mass throughout the diocese.
 By the summer of 2021, the diocese permitted parishioners who had received COVID-19 vaccination to attend mass without masks.

+A controversy arose in April 2024 at St. Joseph the Worker Parish in Beal City after the author Dominic Thrasher gave a reading to the pre-kindergarten class at the parish school.
+An openly gay man, Thrasher read a book about his family dogs to the children.
+Local activists demanded the removal of the pastor, Thomas Held, who had no prior knowledge of the reading.
+Held resigned his post a few weeks later.
+That same month, Gruss apologized for a statement in which he called US President Joe Biden "stupid".

 Sex abuse

 Megan Winans, a Central Michigan University student, sued the Diocese of Saginaw in February 2016.
-She claimed that Reverend Denis Heames had misused counseling sessions to draw her into a sexual relationship.
+She claimed that Denis Heames had misused counseling sessions to draw her into a sexual relationship.
 Heames was parochial administrator at St. Mary University Parish in Mount Pleasant until the diocese removed him in July 2015 for "boundary violations".
 Soon after Winans filed her lawsuit, the diocese verified that Heames had sexually harassed her.

-Robert DeLand was indicted on criminal sexual conduct in March 2018 by a 17-year-old male and a 21-year-old male.
+Robert DeLand was indicted on criminal sexual conduct in March 2018 by a 17-year-old and a 21-year-old.
 The two accusers said that the priest showed them pornography and inappropriately touched them.
 After the indictment, more alleged victims came forward.
 Also in March 2018, DeLand's teenage victim sued the diocese.
 DeLand was acquitted of charges in his first trial but pleaded no contest in a second separate trial in March 2019 on criminal sexual conduct.
 He was sentenced to two to 15 years in prison.
-DeLand was laicized by the Vatican in November 2022.
+DeLand was laicized in November 2022.

 In November 2018, the diocese released a list of 18 deceased priests with credible accusations of sexual abuse of a minor.